Kate Middleton Supports Meghan Markle Amid Nude Photo Scandal, Reports ‘ET’

 While Middleton and Markle appear to get along really well, the Suits star won’t reportedly get Prince William’s wife as her maid of honor to her wedding with Prince Harry.
 She will instead choose one of her friends who had supported her through the years.
 The 36-year-old actress didn’t reveal the name, but it definitely won’t be her childhood friend Ninaki Priddy.

-She was Meghan’s maid of honor on her wedding with Trevor Engelson.
+She was Meghan’s maid of honor at her wedding with Trevor Engelson.
 According to The Sun, the two broke up when she moved to Toronto to film Suits where she started dating celebrity chef Cory Vitiello.
 Ninaki claimed that the film producer made an effort to fly back and forth from Los Angeles to be with her and kept in touch with her online.
 She was allegedly upset by the way Markle ditched her ex-husband.

 Priddy also described Meghan as cold because there’s no negotiation when she decides to get rid of someone in her life.
-The designer, who has been friends with Prince Harry’s future wife since they were two, revealed that Markle had always wanted to become famous and loved the Princess Diaries film.
+The designer, who has been friends with Prince Harry’s future wife since they were 2, revealed that Markle had always wanted to become famous and loved the Princess Diaries film.
 It seems that her dream of becoming a princess is happening right now, but she may need the help of Kate Middleton to help her deal with the pressure and controversies.